4 Ways to Keep Love Alive in a Long-Term Relationship

 This is not a unique phenomenon, either.
 In the early days, months, or even years of a relationship, you likely feel a strong attraction to your partner.
 It’s usually a combination of emotional attraction, sexual (or physical) attraction, and general “butterflies” over the possibilities of a budding relationship.

 However, as the years go by, these feelings tend to fade.
-The changes can manifest themselves in a number of ways, including emotional detachment, reduced sexual intimacy, and even infidelity or separation.
+The changes can manifest themselves in a number of ways, including emotional detachment, reduced intimacy, and even infidelity or separation.
 Thus, many people want to know how they can keep the romance going in a long-term relationship.
-In this article, we will provide a few tips for you to maintain the romance for as long as possible and avoid an unhappy ending!
+In this article, we will provide a few tips to maintain the spark, create balance, and avoid an unhappy ending!

 Try New Activities to Improve Your Romantic Relationship

 Trying new things is fun and exciting.
 However, if you or your partner just try new things solo, your relationship is not benefiting from all the good times.
 So, try new things together.
-For example, you could start taking dancing classes, going to the gym, or simply attending concerts together.
-These will all strengthen the bond of your relationship and help you build mutual interests.
+For example, you could start taking dancing classes, learning your love language, exploring fun hobbies together, going to the gym, or simply attending concerts.
+These will all strengthen your bond and help you build mutual interests.

 Work on Self-Improvement